National Blue Trail: Popularity in the 1980s

-But the Blue Trail was known only among hikers until the beginning of the 1980s, when Hungarian TV broadcast a series (Másfélmillió lépés Magyarországon, One And Half Million Steps In Hungary) about the route of the Trail.
+But the Blue Trail was known only among hikers until the beginning of the 1980s, when Hungarian TV broadcast a series (Másfélmillió lépés Magyarországon, One and a Half Million Steps in Hungary) about the route of the Trail.
 The organiser and editor of this series was Pál Rockenbauer, who at that time worked in the editorial office named "Natura" of the Hungarian TV.
 Pál Rockenbauer organised a small team and they completed the National Blue Trail during 76 days in an east–west direction.
 They carried everything (cameras, films and other equipment) in their backpacks and undertook the whole project without any external help.

 Their work was very successful: the series drew people's attention to the National Blue Trail.
 Everybody got to know the Trail in Hungary and many people began the completion of it.
 A lot of hikers have the series on video or DVD at home.
 Pál Rockenbauer committed suicide in 1987 during a hike on the paths of the Blue Trail close to village Katalinpuszta at the foot of the Naszály Mountain.
 A wooden headboard column cherishes his memory on that place beside the path of the National Blue Trail.